sjtu-marl/ZSC-Eval/README.md

 We also provide the human evaluation benchmark results and comprehensive benchmark results with ZSC-Eval's generated evaluation partners.
 Further details please refer to our paper.

+Now we contain Overcooked 🧑‍🍳 and Google Research Football ⚽️ as the ZSC evaluation environments.

 **Complete by June 12th**